DanielJPark/phase-0/week-2/wireframe-reflection.md

 2. What are the benefits of wireframing?

 	It gives the web designer/developer a visual representation of what the site will look like when finished.
+It is almost like a rough draft for piece of writing.

 3. Did you enjoy wireframing your site?